 I have spent the last month reflecting on the global conversation around racial injustice and my role in upholding a system of white supremacy.
 I am continuously learning and unlearning and will ensure that Not What It Seams is a safe, inclusive space.
 Today, I’m talking about racism in the fashion industry - a very complex issue which demands a long newsletter post.
-I won’t be able to cover everything, but I am continuing the conversation over on the NWIS Instagram where I will be talking about these topics in much greater detail.
-Because black lives always matter, not just when it’s trending.
+I won’t be able to cover everything, but we must continue this conversation because black lives always matter, not just when it’s trending.

 Fashion is no stranger to racism.
 It is an extremely whitewashed industry and one that has continually shown preference for white designers, white runways and white CEOs.
 This preference does not extend to garment production, where millions of people of colour stitch together our clothes in exploitative conditions.

 The fashion industry as we know it was founded on colonialism and slavery.
 Beginning in the 16th century, European states invaded the continents of Asia, Africa and South America in search of resources and cheap labour.
 Even formal European dress became a means of subjugation, serving as a symbol of status and entitlement to power.

 Cotton was one of the first textiles to be industrialised, linking either side of the Atlantic Ocean during the height of the slave trade.
 Though it was abolished in 1808, slavery continued on the American cotton plantations for decades, paving the way for racial segregation.
 At the onset of the Industrial Revolution, colonialism intensified, and with it colonial violence and marginalisation.